-2022 KS1 data showed reading was in line with national expectations for disadvantaged children.17% of our disadvantaged pupils were below in writing.
-Maths disadvantaged pupils were in line with national results.
-Disadvantaged GDS is below national average in reading and writing but above in maths.
+2023 KS1 data showed reading was above national average for all and in line with other.
+Our PP children were below with writing and above in other.
+Maths disadvantaged pupils were above with national results up by 8%.
+Disadvantaged GDS is below national average in reading, writing and maths.